ajhatfield/buzzline-06-hatfield/README.md

 The producer gets messages from the book_data.json folder in order to get the author, title, timestamp, reader, and rating of multiple different books and exchanges the information via a Kafka topic.
 The consumer takes the messages and analyzes how many readers have read each unique book.
-Once the consumer analyzes this, it live updates a bar graph the plots the most popular books by uising matplotlib.
+Once the consumer analyzes this, it live updates a bar graph then plots the most popular books by using matplotlib.
 By looking at this producer and consumer, you can know what the most popular books are.

 ## Task 1.
 Use Tools from Module 1 and 2